Brussels: The Would-Be Capital of Europe

 Just as the EU has transformed Europe, it has also transformed Brussels.
 Once a minor trading hub, today Belgium's capital is multicultural, hosting politicians and businesspeople (and immigrants) from around the globe — and featuring a world of ethnic restaurants.
 The city hosts 400 embassies (the US has three here, one each for the EU, NATO, and Belgium) and every sizable corporation has a lobby in Brussels.

-The EU is literally changing the demographic makeup of the city.
-As the EU tries to accommodate its 24 official languages (and it does, in some ways), the practical language of governance has become English.
+The EU HQ is changing the demographic makeup of the city.
+The EU is the largest multilingual operation on the planet.
+And as the it tries to accommodate its 24 official languages (and it does, in some ways), the practical language of European governance has become English.
 The EU has had such an impact on Brussels that some say in a generation, English will become the city's first language.

 Despite these changes, Brussels remains a rich, chocolaty mix of food and culture.
 Tourists usually make a beeline to Brussels' Grand Place — my favorite town square in northern Europe — then blitz the city's art museums, and get their pictures taken in front of the famous Manneken-Pis peeing-boy statue.

 But visitors should consider Brussels' EU sights as well.
-A short bus or Métro ride from Grand Place is the European Parliament, a sprawling complex of glass skyscrapers with a cacophony of black-suited politicians speaking all the different Euro-languages.
-It's exciting just to be here — a fly on the wall of a place that aspires to chart the future of Europe.
+A short bus or Métro ride from the Grand Place is the European Parliament, a sprawling complex of glass skyscrapers with a babel of black-suited politicians speaking all the different Euro-languages.
+It's exciting just to be here — a fly on the wall of a place that aspires to chart the future of Europe "with respect for all political thinking...consolidating democracy in the spirit of peace and solidarity."

-The only way to get inside the European Parliament itself is to join a free, 45-minute audioguide tour.
-The slow-paced audioguide — with helpful video illustrations — dryly takes you through the history of the EU, as well as its current structure and procedures.
-You'll learn how early visionary utopians (like Winston Churchill, who in 1946 called for a "United States of Europe") led the way as Europe gradually evolved into the European Union.
+The only way to get inside the European Parliament itself is to join a free one-hour tour with a multimedia guide.
+As you tour the complex at your own pace, you'll learn how early visionary utopians (like Winston Churchill, who in 1946 called for a "United States of Europe") led the way as Europe gradually evolved into the European Union.

 The balcony overlooking the building's lobby affords a good view of a giant sculpture, titled Confluence, with moving metal-wire pieces — representing people coming together for a common purpose.
-The audioguide tells you all about the building itself: In line with EU idealism, it's functional, transparent, and very "green."
+The building itself is in line with EU idealism: It's functional, transparent, and very "green."

-The grand finale of a parliament visit is the vast "hemicycle," where the members of the European Parliament sit.
-Parliamentarians representing more than 150 national political parties, organized into voting blocs based on political ideals (rather than nationality), hash out pan-European issues in this hall.
-It's one of the largest multilingual operations on the planet.
+The grand finale of a parliament visit is the vast "Hemicycle," where parliamentarians, representing about 160 national political parties and organized into voting blocs based on political ideals (rather than nationality), hash out pan-European issues.